 Community assistance

 In some locations, community assistance may be available through charitable or religious organizations.
-In some states, help with funeral expenses may also be available based on financial need.
+Depending on the state, financial-need-based help with funeral expenses may also be offered.

 Credit cards

-Credit cards may be a convenient form of payment for many people.
-You may prefer not to increase the amount you owe on a credit card, however.
-Credit cards have variable interest rates, so if rates increase, you could end up paying more.
-They are also a form of revolving credit.
+Credit cards could be a convenient form of payment for many people.
+You may prefer, however, not to increase your credit card balance, which could affect your credit score.
+Credit cards have variable interest rates, so if rates increase, you might end up paying more.
+They’re also a form of revolving credit.
 That means that if you don’t pay off your balance in full every month, you could end up paying a lot in interest.

 Funeral loan

 One convenient option to help pay for funeral costs may be a funeral loan.
 A funeral loan is a personal loan you take out to pay for burial costs.
-It is a type of unsecured loan that can be used for multiple expenses.
-It may be an option that works well for you when you need money fast
+It’s a type of unsecured loan that can be used for many expenses and may be an option that works well for you when you need money fast.

 What are the pros and cons of funeral loans?

-A personal loan might be a good option to pay for funeral costs.
-But with the emotions surrounding a death, it is important to consider it carefully.
+Without a will or executor named, the probate process can take several months, or even years, to complete.
+During this time, the court-appointed administrator is responsible for managing the estate and paying any debts and funeral costs from the estate’s assets.
+A personal loan might be a good option to pay for funeral costs, but with the emotions surrounding a death, it’s important to consider it carefully.
 To help make the decision, review your budget carefully and weigh the pros and cons.

 Pros